 - All sinners are saved by grace, and Jesus says, “Go and sin no more.”
 We can share the Gospel in many ways with ones that go to the bars and nightclubs, but we don’t have to walk into the devil’s garden to do it.
 Illustration: I’m going to go to a strip club and watch the strippers and share the Good News with them.
 How long before sight = thought = action = sin.
 Don’t do it!!!
 Bars and nightclubs are all the devil’s vices!!!

-- I have done this in the past; I also ride with a Christian Motorcycle Ministry group, and we do this.
+- I have done this in the past; I also ride with a Christian Motorcycle Ministry group, and we do this for evangelism.